tldr-pages/tldr/pages/linux/chkconfig.md

 `chkconfig sshd on`

-- Enable service at boot at runlevel
+- Enable service at boot at runlevel:

 `chkconfig --level 3 sshd on`